-Honoring exceptional undergraduate work in photography, the Lyon Prize is awarded in memory of writer, artist, photographer and UC Berkeley administrator Matt Lyon.
-It recognizes an undergraduate student in any major at UC Berkeley.
-The Prize is for photography, including but not limited to, fine art photography and documentary work.
-The prize is administered by the College of Environmental Design.
+The Lyon Prize honors exceptional undergraduate work in photography and is awarded in memory of writer, artist, photographer, and UC Berkeley administrator Matthew Lyon.
+The prize is for photography, including but not limited to, fine art photography and documentary work.
+The prize is administered by the College of Environmental Design (CED), but is open to all UC Berkeley undergraduate students.

 First Place: $1,000, Second Place: $200